 Cream – I use thickened cream, but pure cream works too.

-French onion soup mix – I use this homemade French onion soup mix (it’s salt-free, gluten-free and additive-free), but you can substitute with 1 packet mix if you need to.
+French onion soup mix – I use this homemade onion soup mix (it’s salt-free, gluten-free and additive-free), but you can substitute with 1 packet mix if you need to.
 If using an onion soup packet mix, you’ll need to add 1/2 cup extra cream to offset the thickening agent, and you can leave out the salt.

 Cheese – Cheddar cheese is preferred for its stronger flavour, but you could substitute with mozzarella.